libremonde-org/paper-research-privacy-matrix.org/part2/README.md

 Absolutely not.

-We have only seen Matrix.org take action if pressured by the community or backlash of an event that occurred.
+We have only seen Matrix.org take action if pressured by the community, because of the backlash of an event that occurred.
 Even then, they are nowhere near basic GDPR compliance.
-Our first reaction was also to [badmouth](#Foreword) our first research document within the first 24 hours of publication, showing just how little interest they have for Privacy, and anyone defending it.
+Their first reaction was also to [badmouth](#Foreword) our first research document, instead of taking its contents into consideration, and do an internal check on the accuracy of the issues mentioned in it.

+Issues about privacy, access control and concerned individuals have been open as early as 2014 and are still open to this day.
+Critical data like profiles, display names, avatars, media files are accessible to anyone, without any restriction whatsoever, waiting on any kind of leak to be used and abused.
+Despite the numerous reports, including in our first research document, Matrix.org has done nothing about it since its creation.

+Finally, New Vector Ltd directly hands over personal data to other individuals, they are doing it without a documented lawful basis and without informing the individuals involved.
+They are doing it without considering how it gives direct access to personal data, including those of children like highlighted in our analysis of the leak.

 ## Closing words

 When we joined the Matrix ecosystem at the beginning of 2017, we immediately saw how privacy was not one of the core values of the project.
-Eager to help, eager to build a better protocol, we published [the very first code commit](https://github.com/kamax-matrix/mxisd/commit/4c5fe95e8ef17b6a51eae2903ca3b8e7f569b261) of what would become [mxisd](https://github.com/kamax-matrix/mxisd) today.
+Eager to help, to build a better protocol, we published [the very first code commit](https://github.com/kamax-matrix/mxisd/commit/4c5fe95e8ef17b6a51eae2903ca3b8e7f569b261) of what would become [mxisd](https://github.com/kamax-matrix/mxisd) today.
 From there, we set on to do our best to help users all over the ecosystem until today.

-In November 2018, We created the Luxembourgish non-profit Libre Monde ([RCS](https://www.lbr.lu/mjrcs/) Number: F12030) with two goals: 1) Help people understand and use Free and Open source technologies, and 2) ensure people are empowered to review if those technologies are protecting their privacy rights. **As the Directors of Libre Monde, it is our mission to speak up, voice our concerns and produce research documents like this one**.
+In November 2018, we created the Luxembourgish non-profit Libre Monde ([RCS](https://www.lbr.lu/mjrcs/) Number: F12030) with two goals: 1) Help people understand and use Free and Open source technologies, and 2) ensure people are empowered to review if those technologies are protecting their privacy rights. **As the Directors of Libre Monde, it is our mission to speak up, voice our concerns and produce research documents like this one**.

 Given our interaction with the leadership of New Vector Ltd and The Matrix.org Foundation, we do not believe Matrix.org is competent or capable of protecting the privacy of anyone, especially not the privacy of [the 3.5M accounts](https://fosdem.org/2019/interviews/matthew-hodgson/) they are responsible of.
 Matrix.org is currently implementing their own software in very important places like the French government and we are extremely worried what this means for the future.

-In these two and a half years, we have witnessed one constant, recurring pattern from where the fundamental issues come from: The conflict of interests of two Directors between New Vector Ltd who seeks financial gain, and The Matrix protocol, who is advertised as a secure, privacy-friendly open protocol.
-This has resulted into years of misleading communication, dishonest actions and shady promotion which directly hurt peoples' privacy and their rights.

-'As a closing note, we would like to bring the attention to the [latest change](https://beta.companieshouse.gov.uk/company/11648710/filing-history) in [Articles of Association](https://beta.companieshouse.gov.uk/company/11648710/filing-history/QTg2TEFWUE5hZGlxemtjeA/document?format=pdf&download=0) of The Matrix.org Foundation CIC on Companies House dated 21 Jun 2019:
+As a closing note, we would like to bring the attention to the [latest change](https://beta.companieshouse.gov.uk/company/11648710/filing-history) in [Articles of Association](https://beta.companieshouse.gov.uk/company/11648710/filing-history/QTg2TEFWUE5hZGlxemtjeA/document?format=pdf&download=0) of The Matrix.org Foundation CIC on Companies House dated 21 Jun 2019:

 > **THAT any actual or potential conflicts of interest of Matthew Hogdson and Amandine Le Page** (the "Conflicted Guardians") arising from or connected with their directorship and/or shareholding in New Vector Limited (whether direct or indirect interest of duty that conflicts or may conflict with the interests of the Foundation or their respective duties to the Foundation) **be and are hereby authorised** in accordance with section 180 of the Act, and accordingly, the Conflicted Guardians shall be entitled **to participate at any board meeting for voting and quorum purposes in respect of the matters detailed in their respective declaration of interest annexed to this resolution**.

 We hope that these declarations of interest, which are not available in the PDF, will be made public in the scope of GDPR Accountability.

-We are extremely disappointed and sad from what we have seen and learned since the publication of our first research document.
-We hope that this second document will be of help to people who seek some GDPR guidance which Matrix.org never provided to their users.
-If you are interested into joining the effort to build a Matrix alternative which is aimed at protecting your privacy, join us on [The Grid](https://gitlab.com/thegridprotocol/home#the-grid-protocol).
+After seeing the impacts of our first research document, we are determined to help those who seek some GDPR guidance which Matrix.org never provided to their users.

-We want to thank you everyone who has taken the time to read this lengthy research document and we hope you found it useful, for Matrix and for general GDPR clarifications.
+We want to thank everyone who has taken the time to read this lengthy research document and we hope you found it useful.

 ## Editorial Notes

 **CC Attribution:** [The Grid protocol](https://gitlab.com/thegridprotocol/home#the-grid-protocol) community
-**Publisher:** Libre Monde
+**Publisher:** Libre Monde ASBL
 **Authors:** The [Kamax.io](https://www.kamax.io/) Team - [Maximus](https://github.com/maxidorius) and [mkatee](https://github.com/mkatee)
 **Editors:** Linda Lapinlampi

-Authors can be contacted regarding this document on Matrix at `#kamax-matrix:kamax.org`  or alternatively `#kamax-matrix-community:libremonde.org`.
+Authors can be contacted regarding this document on Matrix at:

+-  `#kamax-matrix:kamax.org`
+- `#kamax-matrix-community:libremonde.org`.

 ## Annexes